Carl Roth (basketball)

 Carl William Roth (September 15, 1909 – May 28, 1966) was an American basketball player and coach.
 A native of Sheboygan, Wisconsin, Roth attended the University of Wisconsin–Madison and played for their men's basketball team from 1929 to 1932.
 Six years later he played in 14 total games for the Sheboygan Red Skins during the 1938–39 season.
 The Red Skins were a professional franchise that competed in the National Basketball League (NBL).

 Roth stayed with the team as both its legal counsel and in other capacities after his one-season playing.
-He took over as head coach in 1942 and coached for two seasons.
-In his first year, the Red Skins won the league championship and he was named the NBL Coach of the Year.
+He later took over as head coach in 1943 as the replacement head coach for player-coach Erwin Graf in January 1943 and coached the team for one and a half seasons.
+In his first season where he took over as head coach for part of that season, the Red Skins won the league championship for the first and only time in their history, with Roth also being named the NBL Coach of the Year as well.
 He died after a short illness in 1966 at a Peoria, Illinois hospital.